 Log in

-In months of outreach, our team has worked with indigenous, green building and community stakeholders to determine form and function of the center translated into a conceptual design that takes into account nature, culture and community.
+The Circle V project developed a vision and conceptual design for an Indigenous and Environmental Resource Center at the San Joaquin River.
+Our team worked with indigenous, green building and community stakeholders to determine form and function of the center and translated this vision into a conceptual design that takes into account nature, culture and community.

-The Circle V project is a collaboration between USGBC Central California, the Advocates for California Indigenous Language Survival, Fresno State, the San Joaquin River Conservancy and the Wildlife Conservation Board with the goal to develop an Indigenous Environmental Resource Center and create access to a beautiful part of the San Joaquin River.
+The Circle V public access project is a collaboration between USGBC Central California, the Advocates for California Indigenous Language Survival, Fresno State, the San Joaquin River Conservancy and the Wildlife Conservation Board with the goal to develop a vision and design for an Indigenous Environmental Resource Center and create access to a beautiful part of the San Joaquin River.

 Support our work